Mail order specialists

 To view our full range of Alstroemeria, please click on this link Alstroemeria or use the View Catalogue link above for our range of plants.
 If you need some help with your selection just give us a ring on the number at the top of the page.
+Before you order your plants, please scroll down to the NHS banner on this Home Page for details of the correct spacing and spread of this species.

 TALL BEARDED IRISES

-To view our full range of Iris, please click on this link Tall Bearded Iris or use the View Catalogue link above for our range of plants.
+To view our full range of Iris, please click on this link tall bearded Iris or use the View Catalogue link above for our range of plants.
 If you need some help with your selection just give us a ring on the number at the top of the page.

 AVAILABILITY OF PLANTS FOR SALE